CelsusSound AV receivers Best Home Theater Receiver Under $500

 The model supports surround sound with technologies such as Dolby Atmos и DTS:X, as well as a number of other formats.
 In cooperation with IMAX Enhanced, the sound is really good, and watching movies at home will definitely take you to the next level.
 So don’t forget to stock up on coke and popcorn.

-Pioneer Elite VSX-LX104 photo
+Pioneer Elite VSX-LX104 sound quality

 As for additional features of this model, it has the MCACC sound calibration system, Flare Connect wireless streaming technology, and it can stream video and music from Apple products to TVs/speakers via AirPlay 2.